Cubified/xmt/README.md

 - `fade`: Fade the root window's background between two colors
 - `bgd`: Set the root window's background color
 - `tree`: List the tree of all open windows
+- `img`: Set the display's wallpaper to an image

 ### Building and Running